Bylaws of The Green Initiative Fund

 SECTION 1.7 – MEMBER REPLACEMENT

 A Committee member may be removed by unanimous vote of the other Committee members for unjustifiable absence, conflict of interest, or other appropriate reasons.
 In the event that a Committee member is removed or resigns, the original appointing body will select a replacement.
 The new Committee member will serve the remainder of the original member’s term.

 TGIF’s Committee shall conduct itself in such a way that conflicts of interest are minimized and all potential conflicts of interest are made public.

 For example, each Committee member must make public all campus groups and organizations of which they are a member.
-Where appropriate, the Committee member should recuse themselves from voting on grant allocations for projects proposed by such groups.
+Where appropriate, Committee members should recuse themselves from voting on grant allocations for projects proposed by such groups.
 For such votes, the “full Committee membership” as defined for voting majority purposes shall be decreased to account for the Committee member's recusal.

-2.1 – DUTIES OF TGIF’s COORDINATOR
+SECTION 2.1 – DUTIES OF TGIF’s MANAGER

-The function of TGIF’s Coordinator is to:
+The function of TGIF’s Manager is to: